captnTardigrade/better-alarm-clock/README.md

-# better_alarm_clock
+# Better Alarm Clock

-A Better Alarm Clock
+A better alarm clock

-## Getting Started
+I made this app because I could not find one without advertisements and also written in flutter.

-# TODO
+## TODO
-- [ ] Fix the weird issue of tapping and untapping of the keyboard in puzzle screen
+- [x] Fix the weird issue of tapping and untapping of the keyboard in puzzle screen
 - [ ] Add animations wherever appropriate
 - [ ] Improve the UI theme